leonardo-toffalini/viscous/report/equations_for_fluid_sim.typ

 #import "@preview/cetz:0.4.2"

 = Equations for fluid simulation
-It is best to mention here, in this section, that the described method will not be exact.
+It is best to mention here, that the described method will not be exact.
 This, however, will not be to our detriment, as our aim here is to show interesting and realistic visuals as opposed to precise measurements useful for engineering efforts.

 For our purposes we will rearrange @eq:navier-stokes such that we have only the time derivate of the velocity on the left and omit the internal force part, as